A Case for the Resurrection of Christ—Part 2

 I will present the following argument as an inference to the best explanation.
 This type of argument does not attempt to prove the resurrection but, instead, aims to find the best, most probable, or most plausible explanation for the beliefs of the early Christians about the resurrection.
 It is important to note that there may be other hypotheses (or versions of hypotheses) than those that have been presented here.
 It is the nature of arguments to the best explanation that they don’t always present every possible explanation.

-In the end, you may find that none of the hypotheses presented here are convincing enough to sway your beliefs.
-But keep in mind that the following discussion is not about determining what we can know with certainty; it’s about which hypothesis best explains the purported facts.
-If one theory seems more plausible or probable than the others, then one is rationally justified in believing that hypothesis, at least until it has been demonstrated to be false, deeply problematic, or until more information is available to influence one’s mind toward a different position.
+In the end, you may find that none of the hypotheses proposed are convincing enough to sway your beliefs.
+But keep in mind that the following discussion is not about determining what we can know with certainty, it is about which hypothesis best explains the purported facts.
+If one supposition seems more plausible or probable than the others, then one is rationally justified in believing that hypothesis, at least until it has been demonstrated to be false, deeply problematic, or until more information is available to influence one’s mind toward a different position.
 In other words, in the current context, a belief is justified (provisionally) if the evidence favors one hypothesis relative to all others being considered.
 An inference to the best explanation asks us to use our reasoning processes to determine which hypothesis best explains the facts.

 The Resurrection Hypothesis